dcm4che/dcm4chee-arc-hl7cs/source/networking/specs/hl7-impl-notes.rst

 Though the field is repeatable in HL7, |product| supports only one occurrence (i.e., one character set).
 The character set specified in this field is used for the encoding of all of the characters within the message.

-*MSH-20-Alternate Character Set Handling Scheme* is not supported by |product|: Character set switching is not allowed HL7 transactions of the IHE Technical Frameworks.
+*MSH-20-Alternate Character Set Handling Scheme* is not supported by |product|.

 Acknowledgement Modes